No. 13 West Virginia rallies from 19 down, tops No. 12 Texas

+“We were about as bad as we could be in the first half,” Huggins said.
+“This group will step up and try to meet the challenge.”

+McNeil played only two minutes in the first half after picking up two fouls, and scored all 16 of his points after the break.
+He also committed two turnovers in the final 11 seconds, giving Texas a chance.

-Trailing by two, Matt Coleman III missed the front end of a one-and-one free throw situation with eight seconds left.
+With Texas down by two, the Longhorns’ Matt Coleman III missed the front end of a one-and-one free throw situation with eight seconds left.
 The Longhorns got the ball back, but Andrew Jones’ 3-point attempt rimmed out with four seconds left — he had made a 3-pointer with 1.8 seconds left to beat West Virginia 72-70 on Jan.
 9.

 Texas had one last try, with three-tenths of a second left, on an inbounds pass after Jones missed.
 But Jericho Sims missed inside after taking a lob pass from Coleman.